PaddlePaddle/docs/doc/fluid/advanced_usage/development/submit_pr_guide.md

 Green ticks after all tests means that your commit has passed all unit tests.

-Red cross behind the tests means your commit hasn't passed certain unit test.Please click detail to view bug details and make a screenshot of bug,then add it as a comment in your Pull Request.Our stuff will help you check it.
+Red cross after the tests means your commit hasn't passed certain unit test.Please click detail to view bug details and make a screenshot of bug,then add it as a comment in your Pull Request.Our stuff will help you check it.

 ## Delete remote branch